 The ancient yogis believed that we have 7 different energy centers in our body ligned up along the spine from your sacrum or root all the way to the crown of the head.
 As long as these energy centers are in balance our life force, our prana, can flow freely.
 We feel grounded, healthy, creative, confident, happy, seen and heard and find meaning and purpose in our life.

 Often though, life energy gets stuck in one, two or all of these centers and the chakras can't function efficiently.
 This may be due to life experiences, injuries or illnesses.
 Just think of an event that made you sad.
 Where do you feel that sadness in your body?
-Most likely in your chest or heart area, right?
+Or where do you feel happy?

 Yoga poses and meditation are believed to balance those energy centers, so that the life force can flow again and you can live your life in balance and harmony.